 The position of production assistant is the typical entry-level job for those seeking careers in entertainment business, producing, or directing.
 Production assistants have a diverse range of responsibilities, and typically work on film and TV sets.
 Most production assistant jobs are temporary, and no education is usually required.
-The median annual wage for production assistants according to Salary.com is \$31,170.
+According to glassdoor.com, the average base pay for film production assistants is \$38,480 per year.